huskeypm/gpu_detect/README.md

 !!!!
-Working to direct everything through detect.py right now, which should be extremely general (down to cmd line operation for arbitrary data) python tissue.py -test1 need to figure out what's different by detect.py vs origin implementation in tissue.y
+Working to direct everything through detect.py right now, which should be extremely general (down to cmd line operation for arbitrary data) python tissue.py -test1 need to figure out what's different by detect.py vs origin implementation in tissue.py

 NOTE: Before running algorithm on user provided images, be sure to run through
 <code>